Trick Daddy Doubles Down On His Beyoncé Hot Takes; His Restaurants Suffers The Wrath Of The Beyhive

 Instead of waiting for the heat to die down, Trick Daddy decided to double down on his Beyoncé slander while it’s still hot.

-Trick Daddy decided to start this week off in the most chaotic way possible after revealing he believes Beyoncé cant sing.
-Not only that, he also thinks Jay-Z isn’t the best rapper.
+Trick Daddy decided to start this week off in the most chaotic way possible after revealing he believes Beyoncé can’t sing.
+He also thinks Jay-Z isn’t the best rapper.

 Of course, the backlash was instant–and this was even before the Beyhive was on the case.
 Instead of laying low and letting it all go away, Trick decided to double down on his comments and let the world know how he really feels, once again.